 Apple strudel take two.. that’s right.
 I made a few errors in forming my apple strudel and wanted to see if I could do it right..
 I did.
 I made changes to the strudel dough to make a larger quantity making it easier to work with.
 I used Rick Rogers’ recipe as a guide and made a 1 1/2 recipe for the dough.
 This pulls out to a much larger surface, but is still workable and not too big to handle.

-- 1/8 tsp salt
+- 1/4 tsp salt

-- 1/2 tsp cider vinegar (I used Apple cider vinegar)
+- 3/4 tsp apple cider vinegar

 Place the flour and salt in the bottom of the mixing bowl of your Kitchen Aid mixer (if you have one: you could also mix by hand).
 Use the paddle attachment to mix the ingredients at this point.
 Combine the liquids in a glass measuring cup.
 Slowly add the liquids to the flour and salt with the mixer on low.
 You may need to add more water – I actually added a little flour as it was sticking to the bottom of the bowl a bit (not very much though less than 1 Tablespoon).
 Scrape the dough into a ball and switch to the dough hook attachment.
 Continue kneading the dough at medium low to make a soft ball.

 Transfer the dough to a un-floured pastry board.
 Knead by hand and occasionally pick it up and slam it down hard on your board from time to time, this will get the gluten activated and make the dough pliable.
 Remember you will be stretching it into a very thin layer of dough, much like a filo dough.
 Pour about 1/2 teaspoon of vegetable oil into the palm of your hand and gently rub the top of the dough with the oil.
 Wrap the dough in plastic wrap and let it rest for at least 30 minutes even better 1 1/2 hours or more!